-What academies, free schools and colleges should publish online
+What academies, free schools and colleges must or should publish online - GOV.UK (www.gov.uk)

 APPENDIX THREE

 Role of a member in an Academy

 Members are much like "shareholders" in a company except that there are normally very few of them.
 They can be individuals or individuals representing a corporate body.
 So, for instance, in most of our Diocesan sponsored academies the members are the Diocesan Education Trust, the Diocesan Board of Finance, the Archdeacon and the Chair of Governors.
 The first three of these are people representing these organisations (or indeed someone representing the Archdeacon).
 The decision as to who these people are rests with the corporate body, but they might be appointed with an informal consultation with the school.